monsterkodi/ko/notes.md

     - comment line characters

 #### editing
+- *fix surround at end of line (no join)*
 - *fix triple click not working second time*
 - *meta doubleclick adds word to selection*
 - *command+d activates multicursor*
 - *trim indentation spaces when joining lines*
+- delete forward swallows spaces?
 - fancy close terminal, commandline or on esc when no highlight is canceled
-- delete forward swallows spaces?
 - on second command+e: select including leading @
 - *#< to add salter header of next word*
 - when pasting text at indent level, remove leading space columns